-Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Center for Political Communication and Civic Leadership and Center for Risk Communication Research.
+Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Center for Political Communication and Civic Leadership and/or Center for Risk Communication Research.

 To further enhance learning and career training, the department incorporates special hands-on classes such as Health Communication Campaigns, Visual Communication, Web Design, and PR Event Planning.
 The department also strongly promotes internship and service learning opportunities with local and state businesses and institutions, and encourages students' participation in student-run clubs.